ianfurlong/section-11/SETUP_ASSISTANT.md

 #### Golden Path: Web chat setup (public repo)

 Walk them through setting up a ChatGPT or Claude project.
 If they use a different platform (Grok, Mistral, Gemini), adapt these instructions — the concept is the same: create a project, paste instructions, upload files.
+Note that Gemini's file access and web search behavior varies across Google accounts, so it may not work for everyone.

 **1. Create a Project:**